Death of Mark Chua: Death

 Chua received death threats after his revelations.
 The new ROTC commandant advised him to undergo security training at Fort Bonifacio.
 On 15 March 2001, he was supposed to meet with an agent but he was never seen alive again.
 Three days later his decomposing body, wrapped in a carpet, was found floating in the Pasig River near the Jones Bridge.
 His hands and feet were tied and his face wrapped in cloth and packing tape.
 The autopsy report showed that sludge was in his lungs, indicating that he was alive when he was thrown into the river.
 In order to mislead investigators, his abductors had pretended to demand ransom from the Chua family.

-On 31 March 2004, Arnulfo Aparri, Jr., one of the four suspects in the killing of Chua, was sentenced to die by lethal injection, and was ordered to pay Php 50,000.00 to the victim's family as indemnity.
+On 31 March 2004, Arnulfo Aparri, Jr., one of the four suspects in the killing of Chua, was sentenced to death by lethal injection, and was ordered to pay Php 50,000.00 to the victim's family as indemnity.
 His sentence was later commuted to life imprisonment without parole after the death penalty was abolished in 2006.
-Another of the accused, Eduardo Tabrilla, pleaded guilty to homicide and was sentenced to 6-14 years of imprisonment in 2006.
+Another of the accused, Eduardo Tabrilla, pleaded guilty to culpable homicide and was sentenced to 6-14 years of imprisonment in 2006.
 The whereabouts of the two other suspects, Paul Joseph Tan and Michael Von Rainard Manangbao remain uncertain.